Turnitin

 Plagiarism Prevention:

-Marist College is committed to the fundamental values of preserving academic honesty as defined in the Student Handbook.
+Marist is committed to the fundamental values of preserving academic honesty as defined in the Student Handbook.
 The instructor reserves the right to utilize electronic means to help prevent plagiarism.
 Students agree that by taking this course all assignments are subject to submission for textual similarity review to Turnitin.com.
 Assignments submitted to Turnitin.com will be included as source documents in Turnitin.com's restricted access database solely for the purpose of detecting plagiarism in such documents.
-Additional information about this system can be found at http://turnitin.com.
+Additional information about this system can be found at http://turnitin.com

 IMPORTANT: Students are encouraged to review the resources at: http://www.plagiarism.org/ which will provide you with the information on how to properly cite sources and understand what is meant by plagiarism.